spark3dp/print-simulator/README.md

 3. Calling the Printer Simulator from an App

 ###1.
 Getting Started
-Printer Simulator is a simple HTML/Javascript page, it requires no client side setup except the HTML and associated JS and CSS files.
+The Printer Simulator is a simple HTML/Javascript page.
+It requires no client side setup except for the HTML and associated JS and CSS files.
 1. Download this entire repository.
-2. The simulator runs as a straight HTML file – no server setup is required – simply open the HTML file in Chrome or Firefox.
+2. The simulator runs as a straight HTML file – no server setup is required; simply open the HTML file in Chrome or Firefox.
 3. The simulator has 3 sections:

 a.
 The <b>LCD screen</b> mimics a printer display.<br>
 b.
-The <b>Log</b> reports printer activity, debug messages sent to Forge cloud services and the storage state of the printer (token, registration state etc.). <br>
+The <b>log</b> reports printer activity, debug messages sent to Forge cloud services, and the storage state of the printer (token, registration state, etc.). <br>
-c.	<b>Buttons</b> allow you to perform registration, health check (report the printer's online/offline status) and print job control (resume, pause, cancel).
+c.
+The <b>buttons</b> allow you to perform registration, health checks (report the printer's online/offline status), and use the print job controls (resume, pause, cancel).

 ###2.
 The Printer Simulator Interface